shari-ar/Assets/docs/backend.md

 - Add PostgreSQL **indexes** on foreign keys and frequently queried fields.
 - Cache API responses for frequent reads.
 - Configure **Gunicorn** workers for concurrency.
-- Use async tasks (Celery) for long-running operations.

 ---